InvestMoat

 Regulatory Lock-InWEAKENED

-Telehealth and compounding regulation is fluid; the April 2025 GLP-1 compounding ban demonstrated the franchise's regulatory exposure.
+Telehealth and compounding regulation remain fluid; the April 2025 GLP-1 compounding ban and the July 2026 FTC privacy/billing complaint show the franchise's regulatory exposure is structural, not episodic.

 Network EffectsN/A